-7 Regulation 141 of SI 485 of 2015
+7 Regulation 141 of S.I.
+485 of 2015

-- 23 In accordance with the PPP, assets backing Technical Provisions (TPs) must be invested in a manner appropriate to the nature and duration of the (re)insurer's insurance and reinsurance liabilities and in the best interests of all policyholders and beneficiaries taking into account any disclosed policy objectives8.
+- 24 In accordance with the PPP, assets backing Technical Provisions (TPs) must be invested in a manner appropriate to the nature and duration of the (re)insurer's insurance and reinsurance liabilities and in the best interests of all policyholders and beneficiaries taking into account any disclosed policy objectives8.
 This has particular implications for certain intragroup assets such as intragroup loans.
 Investments in, or loans to, other group companies may be in the interests of shareholders but they may not necessarily be in the best interests of policyholders.
 If a conflict of interest arises, the PPP requires that the investment of assets is made in the best interest of policyholders and beneficiaries9.
 While this provision applies to all asset classes, investment in intragroup assets in particular may increase the risk of conflicts of interest arising, for example, between shareholders and policyholders, between subsidiaries and parent companies, and between policyholders in different subsidiaries.
-Therefore, the Central Bank expects (re)insurers to clearly demonstrate that an investment in intragroup loans, for example, is in the best interest of the policyholders and beneficiaries and it is considered appropriate for covering the (re)insurer's TPs or SCR, as appropriate. - 24 The Central Bank expects (re)insurers to be able to demonstrate that levels of intragroup assets do not exceed thresholds of prudency and that any resulting reduction in quality or quantity of the (re)insurer's investments is in accordance with the (re)insurer's risk appetite.
+Therefore, the Central Bank expects (re)insurers to clearly demonstrate that an investment in intragroup loans, for example, is in the best interest of the policyholders and beneficiaries and it is considered appropriate for covering the (re)insurer's TPs or SCR, as appropriate. - 25 The Central Bank expects (re)insurers to be able to demonstrate that levels of intragroup assets do not exceed thresholds of prudency and that any resulting reduction in quality or quantity of the (re)insurer's investments is in accordance with the (re)insurer's risk appetite. - 26 The Central Bank will also consider the (re)insurer's application of the arm's length criteria10 regarding the valuation of intragroup assets.
+The concept of an arm's length transaction assumes that both parties to the transaction are knowledgeable and willing parties acting in their own self-interest and are not subject to any pressure or duress from the other party.
+Where intragroup assets are not valued in accordance with the 'arm's length criteria' this may be disadvantageous for one of the counterparties to the transaction and may pose a risk to the (re)insurer and/or the group.
+A common supervisory concern with intragroup assets is that a subsidiary in a group could be asked to sell/buy at a price lower/higher than the market price and/or under less favourable conditions than those set by the market in order to benefit another entity within the same group.
+For that reason, the Central Bank expects (re)insurers to demonstrate compliance with the

-(Re) insurers are expected to be able to demonstrate how investments in intragroup arrangements comply with the relevant Solvency II requirements that apply e.g. Prudent Person Principle and Arm's Length Criteria.
+(Re)insurers are expected to be able to demonstrate how investments in IGTs comply with the relevant Solvency II requirements that apply e.g. Prudent Person Principle and Arm's Length Criteria.

-8 Regulation 141(2)(c) of SI 485 of 2015.
+8 Regulation 141(2)(c) of S.I.
+485 of 2015.

-9 Regulation 141(2)(d) of SI 485 of 2015
+$^{^9}$ Regulation 141(2)(d) of S.I.
+485 of 2015